Peccatism: Etymology

-The term "peccatism" is derived from the Latin word peccatum, meaning "sin".
-The root "pecc-" appears in several other English words, such as "peccant", which describes something sinful or morally wrong, and "impeccable", which means without fault or sin.
-The suffix "-ism" denotes a doctrine or belief system, thus forming the term "peccatism" to describe the belief in the inherent sinfulness of human beings.
+The word "peccatism" comes from the Latin peccatum, meaning "sin".
+The root "pecc-" appears in other English words, among them "peccant", for something sinful or morally wrong, and "impeccable", for something without fault.
+The suffix "-ism" denotes a doctrine or belief system.
+In this sense the word was coined in 1967 by the Muslim philosopher Isma'il Raji al-Faruqi, who joined the suffix to the Latin root to name the belief in the inherent sinfulness of human beings and paired it with a companion coinage, saviourism.